Interesting Two Word ideas with names of people on them #PhilosophyBy swyx

 - Spolsky wrote a great counterargument to this on Bloatware

-- Amdahl's law: the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved (the "mythical man month" law)
+- Amdahl's law: the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved (the "mythical man month" law). another statement - you can never make a system faster than its slowest part.

 - Also applied on Software and People https://codahale.com//work-is-work/